 The Deliberate Practice score will correlated to the 4 point scale ranges of the Individual Professional Learning Plan rubric.
 Once the score is determined, it is multiplied by 2 (20%) and entered as the total Deliberate Practice Score on the Summative Evaluation form.
-See Summative Evaluation Form attached.

-All of the final scores (Student Growth, Instructional Practice and Deliberate Practice) will be added together and divided by 10 to obtain the Final Summative Score.
-The Final Summative Score will be entered on the Summative Evaluation Form (see attached).
+All of the final scores (Student Performance/growth, Instructional Practice and Deliberate Practice) will be added together and divided by 10 to obtain the Final Summative Score.